Goat Island (Hawaii): Geography

-The islet is a Hawaii State Seabird Sanctuary.
+Culture and economy

+Local Moʻolelo legend tells of demigods and a geologic past, with Mokuʻauia associated with ancient Hawaiian mythology as an islet formed from dragon remains.
+While there is no commercial economy, the island attracts people for eco‑tourism activities such as swimming, snorkeling, tidepool exploration and bird watching.
+While the inner dunes of the islet are a designated part of the sanctuary, its three beaches remain accessible to the public and attract tourism annually.

-Wildlife and conservation efforts
+Wildlife and conservation

 Goat Island is home to 16 native plant species, including the federally endangered Sesbania tomentosa.
-It is a breeding ground for thousands of wedge-tailed shearwaters.
+It is a nesting ground for various sea birds including wedge-tailed shearwaters.
+The islet is a declared Hawaii State Seabird Sanctuary.
 The islet contains invasive species, including black rats, fire ants, and big headed ants.
+Conservation efforts focus on predator control, notably black rat eradication to boost native seabird reproduction.
 Black rats were first documented on the islet in 1967 with multiple eradication attempts in the 1990s and 2000s.
 The elimination of the rats resulted in increased wedge-tailed shearwater reproduction.

-The dunes of the islet are a designated State Seabird Sanctuary, but its three beaches remain accessible to the public and attract many people annually.